-- · Setting up sixth form provision

-- · Setting up a specialist ASD provision

-- Increasing the diversity of the Governing Board.
+- Growing student numbers in the new sixth form provision - Setting up a specialist ASD provision - Increasing the diversity of the Governing Board.

 Funds Held as Custodian Trustee on Behalf of Others

 The Academy Trust and / or its trustees did not act as custodian trustee during the current or previous period.